adaltas/node-each/README.md

 ## API

-The `each` function signature is: `each(subject)`.
+The `each` function signature is: `each(subject, [options])`.

-- `subject`
+- `subject` (array|object, required)
   The subject to iterate.
 It is usually an array or an object.
-  Inserting a number or a string will behave like an array of one element and inserting null or undefined wont iterate over any element.
+  Inserting a number or a string will behave like an array of one element and inserting null or undefined won't iterate over any element.
+- `options` (object, optional)
+  Options may contain concurrency, repeat, sync, times.
+The option `concurrency` may be "false" for sequential, "true" for parallel and a number for concurrent mode.
+For other options, see below their associated function.

 The return object is an instance of `EventEmitter`.